Friends & Building Friendships

 Inclusive, Not Exclusive

 Where Alpengirls shine above the rest is in their inclusivity.
-They make true efforts to know everybody at camp and to let nobody feel left out.
-They know that cliques are not okay due to their exclusive actions.
-Alpengirls are always taking new partners to the bathroom and picking new people to sit next to.
+They make true efforts to know everybody at camp and don't let anybody feel left out.
+Alpengirls know that cliques are not okay due to their exclusive nature and are not allowed at camp.
+Alpengirls are always asking new buddies to join them and are picking new people to sit next to when we enjoy a meal or circle up.
 Alpengirls can be friends with everyone at camp even if those at camp are different from those at home.

 Joining Camp Solo

-A majority of girls come to Alpengirl solo, this is strongly encouraged and we feel girls and families get the most value from the experience if joining as a solo camper.
-However, we understand and support that some girls may need a bit of extra encouragement to join an adventure camp and to travel to camp, bringing a friend or sibling is sometimes what it takes to try a girls adventure camp away from home.
-We support what it takes to get girls outdoors adventuring, our advice is: if a camper is ready and willing to join solo, encourage it.
+A majority of campers come to Alpengirl solo, this is strongly encouraged and we feel campers and families get the most value from the experience if joining as a solo camper.
+However, we understand and support that some campers may need a bit of extra encouragement to join an adventure camp and to travel to camp, bringing a friend or sibling is sometimes what it takes to try an adventure camp away from home.
+We support what it takes to get campers outdoors adventuring, our advice is: if a camper is ready and willing to join solo, encourage it.

 Bringing a Friend